arkandias/geyser/README.md

 ### Package `server`

 The `server` package is a [NestJS](https://nestjs.com/) application providing the backend REST and GraphQL APIs.
-The source code is located in the `server/` directory.

 Configuration is managed through environment variables that must be defined in `server/.env` during development or set in the deployment environment for production: